ben-manes/gradle-versions-plugin/README.md

 `satisfiesDeclaredBound` reads a declared range the way dependency resolution reads it, so `strictly "[5.3, 6["` admits 5.3.26 and excludes 6.0.1, and `reject "[3.0,)"` excludes everything from 3.0 up.
-Only `strictly` and `reject` bound a candidate: a `require` version is a floor resolution may rise above, and a `prefer` version only breaks a tie, so a plain `implementation("group:name:1.2.3")` is not held back by this rule.
+Only `strictly` and `reject` bound a candidate: a `require` version is a floor resolution may rise above, a range included, and a `prefer` version only breaks a tie, so a plain `implementation("group:name:1.2.3")` is not held back by this rule.

 A module declared with no version of its own is additionally bound by the version a consumed platform requires for it, since the build cannot take that